fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-the-usefulness-of-abstracting-over-time.md

 values.

 A Generator is easily paused.
-In fact, the execution of a Generator is suspended each time a value is produced.
+In fact, execution of a Generator is suspended each time a value is produced.
 Execution resumes only when the caller asks for the next value.

 An Observable behaves differently.